Project Harvest Moon: Project history

-Suggested by George Van Valkenburg in October 1970, Project Harvest Moon was developed by the New Worlds Company, incorporated by the Committee for the Future in 1970.
+Suggested by George Van Valkenburg in October 1970, Project Harvest Moon was developed by the New Worlds Company, and incorporated by the Committee for the Future in 1970.
 After the financial analysis by the brokerage firm of Donaldson, Lufkin & Jenrette, the project was publicized in the summer of 1971 and reviewed by independent newspapers and syndicated columnists such as Bob Considine.

-On March 9, 1972, the Project received a hearing by the House Subcommittee on Manned Flight, chaired by Rep. Olin Teague (D-Tex), a vocal supporter, who submitted a House Resolution instructing NASA to "reserve a Saturn 5 rocket, a command service module, and a lunar module for possible use by a transnational mission".
-On July 18, however, a spokesman from NASA, which had remained lukewarm to the project, reported that there were no serviceable lunar modules.
+On March 9, 1972, the Project received a hearing by the House Subcommittee on Manned Flight, chaired by Rep. Olin Teague (D-Tex), a vocal supporter, who submitted a House Resolution asking NASA to "reserve a Saturn 5 rocket, a command service module, and a lunar module for possible use by a transnational mission".
+On July 18, however, a spokesman from NASA, which had remained indifferent to the project, reported that there were no serviceable lunar modules.
 Having terminated Harvest Moon, the Committee for the Future moved on to other space proposals.